 Two visitors from the Diocese of Lichfield – the Reverend Julia Cody and the Reverend Simon Douglas – were guests of the United Dioceses of Cork, Cloyne and Ross from Tuesday 25th September until Friday, 28th September.
 They visited on the suggestion of the Bishop of Lichfield, the Right Reverend Dr Michael Ipgrave, to learn more about the Church of Ireland.
 Over the three days they engaged in a very varied programme that took them to parishes of different kinds, Ashton School, Bandon Grammar School, the Diocesan Service for Primary Schools, the chaplaincy at Saint Luke’s Home, the Northridge House Education and Research Centre, the chaplaincy at Cork University Hospital, the Diocesan Office, the Diocesan Church Music Scheme, an Eco-congregation, the Children’s Ministry Group, and to the Sam Maguire Bells in Dunmanway.
 On one evening a dinner was hosted by the Archdeacon, and on the second evening the Bishop hosted a dinner.
 The visitors met clergy in farming communities to hear about the likely impact of BREXIT, and they were also briefed about the Cork, Cloyne and Ross Centenaries Commemoration and Reconciliation Project.

-- Announcements Appointments Bishop Cathedral Chaplaincies Children's Ministry Children's Work Christmas Church in Society Church of Ireland Church Services Clergy Community Involvement Contemporary Issues Cork Decade of Centenaries Diocese Ecumenism Education Fund-Raising Lay Ministry Parish News Pastoral People from Cork People from the Diocese Schools in the Diocese Sermons Special Events Voluntary Work Youth Work
+- Announcements Appointments Bishop Cathedral Centenary Chaplaincies Children's Ministry Children's Work Christmas Church in Society Church Music Church of Ireland Church Services Clergy Community Involvement Contemporary Issues Cork Decade of Centenaries Diocese Ecumenism Education Five Marks of Mission Lay Ministry Parish News People from Cork People from the Diocese Schools in the Diocese Special Events Voluntary Work Youth Work